 - Bread carrier quality: The bagel was much bigger than the fillings, so several mouthfuls were of nothing but bland bagel.
 There were grill marks on the outside of the bagel, as if it'd be made in a panini press.
 That might explain why the sandwich was thin and the bagel was greasy.

-- Could I finish this?
-I'd have to be desperately hungry.
-Not only was it messy to eat, but since it was so heavy in my stomach, I also felt like I needed a nap afterward.
+- The final bite: Not only was it messy to eat, but because it was so heavy, we also felt like we needed a nap afterward.

 - Price: $3.69